RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/bin/RetroArch-Linux-x86_64.AppImage
 ```

-In any instance, ES-DE will display an error notification if attempting to launch a game where the emulator binary is not found.
-Likewise it will notify if the defined emulator core is not installed.
+In any instance, an error notification will be displayed if attempting to launch a game where the emulator binary is not found.
+Likewise a notification will be shown if the defined emulator core is not installed.
 The es_log.txt file will also provide additional details.

 ## Scraping

-Scraping means downloading metadata and game media files (images and videos) for the games in your collections.
+Scraping means downloading metadata and game media files (images and videos) for the games in your collection.

-ES-DE supports the two scrapers [ScreenScraper.fr](https://www.screenscraper.fr) and [TheGamesDB.net](https://thegamesdb.net).
+ES-DE supports the two scraper services [ScreenScraper.fr](https://www.screenscraper.fr) and [TheGamesDB.net](https://thegamesdb.net).
 In general TheGamesDB supports less formats and less systems, but in some areas such PC gaming, the quality is better and sometimes ScreenScraper is missing some specific information such as release dates where TheGamesDB may be able to fill in the gaps.

 Here's an overview of what's supported when using these scrapers: